Crime Fiction from the Scandinavian countries, which broke through around the Turn of the Millennium and since.

 - Gentlemen and its sequel Gangsters by Klas Östergren

-- Midnight Sun (Midnattssol/Nuit Polare), a French-Swedish coproduction playing in Kiruna, Sweden.
+- Midnight Sun (2016) (Midnattssol / Nuit Polare), a French-Swedish coproduction playing in Kiruna, Sweden.

 - Sorjonen, a Finnish take on the genre.

-- The Break, a franco-belgian take on the genre.
+- Y Gwyll, a Welsh take on the genre.

 - Cowboy Cop: Yes, Scandinavia has them too.
 However they are usually portrayed realistically, more like in The Shield than Dirty Harry.
 The most famous ones are probably Gunvald Larsson from Martin Beck and Roland Hassel from the eponymous book series by Olov Svedelid.
 There's also the Swedish film "I lagens namn" ("In the name of the law") from 1986, which was loosely based on the "baseball gang", a group of real-life Stockholm cops infamous for their vigilante tactics.